bbc/psammead/packages/components/psammead-embed-error/README.md

 ## Description

-The `EmbedError` component provides a lean error page for embedded content, such as that in an iframe.
-This component's content will fill the viewport and position itself accordingly - it is therefore designed to be used in isolation.
+`EmbedError` is a lean error message component, designed for embedded content, such as that in an iframe.
+It will fill its parent container and can optionally fill the viewport, while positioning its content accordingly.

 ## Installation